 We are working to build effective central and provincial government and supporting Afghan citizens to create a stable, prosperous society.
 We assist in the development of subnational governance; strengthen key executive branch agencies; and support programs in civic education, women's empowerment, education, Islam and development, and free and fair elections.
 Read country overview.

-On December 5, 2013, The Asia Foundation will release findings from its annual public opinion poll in Afghanistan, Afghanistan in 2013: A Survey of the Afghan People.
+On December 5, 2013, The Asia Foundation released findings from its annual public opinion poll in Afghanistan, Afghanistan in 2013: A Survey of the Afghan People.
 Read more here.